 For more information or to book a consultation with our dental experts at Crescent Lodge dental Practice, in Clapham, London, please contact us today!
 Call us on 020 7622 5333, email email@example.com or complete our contact form.

 It’s entirely possible.
 The muscles of your tempero-mandibular joint run along your jaw and cheeks.
 Grinding your teeth can lead these muscles to tense up, and the pain can spread to neighbouring muscles, and even the top of your head.

 Several factors can lead to a misaligned jaw, such as trauma from an accident, arthritis, genetics, or a birth defect.

 Yes.
 While more serious cases might require surgery, less severe misalignments can be solved through dental treatment.
-This is something we will discuss with you at your free consultation.
+This is something we will discuss with you at your free consultation in Clapham Common.

 * These fields are required